basho/yokozuna/docs/CONCEPTS.md

 Conversely, the JVM process monitors the Riak process.
 If for any reason Riak goes down hard, e.g. a seg-fault, then the JVM process will also exit.
 This double monitoring along with the crash semantics means that no process is may exist without the other.
 They are either both up or both down.

+All other communication between Yokozuna and Solr is performed via HTTP.
+E.g. querying, indexing, and administration commands are all sent to Solr via HTTP.
+There is no `gen_server` involved in this communication and thus no serialization point to bottleneck.
+The ibrowse Erlang HTTP client is used which keeps a pool of persistent connections open.
+The Jetty container hosting Solr does the same thing.
+Thus HTTP connections are reused.

 Indexes
 ----------